MagasDeveloper/ListView/README.md

 ListViewCard<TData>
 ```

-Where TData is your data model type (the one that implements IListData).
+Where TData is your data model type (the one that implements ILisViewtData).
 This makes every card strongly typed, safe, and directly connected to the data it represents.

 <h2>🎛 Available Lifecycle Methods</h2>